 Ned: Well, kids these days have many amazing new methods at their disposal.

 - I Want My Beloved to Be Happy: Explored rather deeply as a central theme of the film.

 - Lipstick Lesbian: Luce, Rachel (eventually).

-- Love at First Sight: Essentially the premise behind the romance in the whole movie.
+- Love at First Sight: Bride-to-be Rachel falls for the flower girl Luce the moment she meets her, on her wedding day no less.
+Essentially the premise behind the romance in the entire movie.

 Luce: Umm... no, no, and maybe now when the law has changed.